rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

  ## Statives (cUI)

 Statives are a part of speech unique to rUmI.
-They are used to describe states of being, similar to the verb "is" in English or "lon" in toki pona.
+They are used to describe existences, similar to the verb "is" in English or "lon" in toki pona.
 They function similar to nouns and verbs though importantly, statives **do not follow noun and verb declination and conjugation rules**.
 All statives end with the element "-c".
 They can be divided into three categories - base, inchoative and synthetic statives.

 <ins> Base statives </ins>